 - the damaging effects of not recycling electrical and electronic equipment

-- the meaning of the wheelie bin symbol
+- the meaning of the crossed-out wheelie bin symbol

 - displaying posters in your store about which service you provide